FedericoPozzoli/bahamas/paper/paper.md

 # Outlooks

-**Evidence**
+**Evidence, flexible spectral models**

-In future releases, we plan to include methods for computing the Bayesian evidence from HMC chains, enabling rigorous model selection.
-To estimate the evidence from HMC sample chains, viable techniques are thermodynamic integration and stepping-stone estimation [@Maturana-Russel:2019].
+In future releases, modules for Bayesian evidence computation from HMC chains will be added, based on [@Maturana-Russel:2019].
-Currently, `bahamas` also supports posterior probability exploration via nested sampling, using the nessai implementation [@Williams:2021], which provides evidence estimates as part of its output.
+Currently, evidences can be obtained via nested sampling, using the nessai implementation [@Williams:2021] available in `bahamas`.

-**Flexible Parametrization**

-Uncertainties in both the stochastic signal and the instrumental noise are expected for LISA, not only in their overall amplitude but also in their spectral shapes.
-For example, variations in the astrophysical modeling of white dwarf populations can lead to fluctuations in the shape of the Galactic foreground spectrum.
-Similarly, incorporating more realistic noise components can introduce additional complexity.
-To address these shape uncertainties, we plan to integrate the Expectation value of Gaussian Process (EGP) model, developed in [@Pozzoli:2024], as an example of a flexible parametrization.

-**Other Non-stationarity**

-The cyclostationarity associated with the Galactic foreground is not the only source of non-stationarity in the LISA datastreams.
-Due to its actual orbit, LISA arm lengths will be unequal and vary over time.
-This effect introduces second-order non-stationarities in both the Galactic signal and the instrumental noise.
+More flexible spectral parametrization like the EGP model developed in [@Pozzoli:2024], will also be added.

+**Non-stationarities and TDI correlations**

+Time-variations induced by realistic LISA armlengths on Galactic signal and instrumental noise will be included in the data simulation and inference modules.
 At present, `bahamas` is not designed to address this issue, but further extensions of its capabilities are underway.

-**TDI Correlations**

-Unequal arm length introduces also correlation between different TDI channels.
-These correlations can be accounted for in data analysis under the assumption of stationarity, as they appear as additional off-diagonal terms in the covariance matrix at each frequency [@Hartwig:2023].
-However, such correlations have not yet been explored or modeled for the Galactic foreground scenario.
-In future work, we plan to include a correlation matrix for stationary signal and noise and assess the impact of correlations in the non-stationary case.
+Similarly induced correlations between TDI channels will be addressed expanding the off-diagonal terms in the covariance matrix introduced by [@Hartwig:2023].

 # Acknowledgements